TGraceAn/ml_final/README.md

 Lol, sorry for the wrong naming thinging, we'll be using this for our midterm project in 3 days

-Using Google Speech Command as our dataset, we want to train so that the model recognise words (just some basic words first)
+Using Google Speech Command (GSC) as our dataset, we want to train so that the model recognise words (just some words from GSC)

 This is based on HolgerBovbjerg/data2vec-KWS (we just want to pass our presentation)

-We split this into 80% train, 10% validate, 10% test
+We're using the GSC split: 80% train, 10% validate, 10% test

 The necessary Python packages to run the code is installed by running:
 ```shell